bofm/sublime-a-file-icon/PACKAGES.md

 # Packages

-The icons for custom packages require them to be installed.
+The icons for packages provided by the community require to be installed.
 E.g. if you want to see `SCSS` icon you should install one of the `SCSS` syntax packages.

 This file contains a list of possible packages those you may need to install to see their icons.